MarkQian0928/cmpt276-assign2/README.md

 4) some editing are made to make the web page looks better

-5) a robot image is used to illustrate people's weight and height more visually.
+5) a robot image is used to illustrate people's weight and height more visually. (*this picture does not work on heroku but works well on local.
+Do not know why)